multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 Now drag the parent folder from the hierarchy to the assets and automatically a prefab will be created

-let's run the project
+Let's build the project in Unity:
-go to file build settings, switch to the iOS platform and then click on add open scenes.
-Now build and save.
+- go to file build settings,
+- switch to the iOS platform
+- click on add open scenes
+- build and save.

 This will create an Xcode build.

-Open it in Xcode.
-Go to images in the assets folder. resources and click on your image.
+Open it in Xcode and go to images in the assets folder.
+Go to resources and click on your image.
 Change the size to cm and the dimension of our physical image.
 Select your team in General, and make sure that the deployment target is 12.0
-Choose the device and rn the app.
+Choose the device and run and install the app.

 ### sources